PranavAK3704/OneBox/README.md

     FilterBar.tsx
     SearchBar.tsx
   styles/

 docker/
   docker-compose.yml

 Demo Video

-(Replace this with your Loom link)
+Replace this with your Loom link:

 https://www.loom.com/share/cd47d55a424b4ff3a7c2963694f13676

 Final Notes

-This project implements all six required features including the advanced RAG system to qualify for final interview consideration.
-The system is optimized to handle large inboxes, avoid rate limits, and provide a smooth end-to-end experience.
+All six required features are fully implemented, including the advanced RAG-based suggested reply system.
+The system is optimized to handle large inboxes, avoid rate limits, and provide a complete end-to-end onebox experience.